kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 1. This service is running entirely in this cluster, but is exported to other cluster(s) as well

 For each exported service, one `ServiceExport` will exist in each cluster that runs the service.
-The mcsd-controller will create and maintain a derived `ServiceImport` in each cluster within the supercluster (see: [constraints and conflict resolution](#constraints-and-conflict-resolution)).
+The mcs-controller will create and maintain a derived `ServiceImport` in each cluster within the supercluster (see: [constraints and conflict resolution](#constraints-and-conflict-resolution)).
 If all `ServiceExport` instances are deleted, each `ServiceImport` will also be deleted